joshuaeckroth/cinf401-website/notes/rstudio-workflow.markdown

 ## Log into RStudio

-1. Connect to delenn with SSH, and forward delenn port 8080 to localhost port 8080.
+1. Connect to delenn with SSH.
+You should have already forwarded localhost port 8080 to delenn's localhost port 8080 from the [initial setup notes](/notes/initial-setup.html).
 2. Open your browser to [http://localhost:8080](http://localhost:8080/).

 ![RStudio login](/images/workflow-1.png)